This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Nestling in a valley that reaches down to the sea on east Devon’s dramatic Jurassic Coast, the village of Branscombe is surrounded by picturesque countryside with miles of tranquil walking through woodland, farmland and beach.
 Branscombe's charming thatched houses, working forge and restored watermill add to the timeless magic of the place.

 An easy graded trail winds up from the beach to the village passing Manor Mill, the Old Bakery tearooms and the working forge.
 For the more adventurous join the coast path and wander around Beer, once a notorious smuggling centre, or explore eastwards and discover wild dramatic cliffs and steep, green valleys.

-Branscombe in the winter on film
+Branscombe on film